Emergency School Closings and Delays

 School closing and delay information is available on the MCAS website (EducateMC.net) or by calling the MCAS Delay and Cancellation Information Line at (219) 873-2000 (press option "2").

-NEW FOR 2016: MCAS TEXT ALERTS!To sign up for text messages from Michigan City Area Schools about closings, delays, and other important announcements follow the link below.
+NEW: MCAS TEXT ALERTS!To sign up for text messages from Michigan City Area Schools about closings, delays, and other important announcements follow the link below.
 (Please note that you must enter your email address for confirmation and you must acknowledge you want to receive texts at the phone number you enter.)In addition, in the event of a delay or closing, the following media will be notified.
 (Many of these media outlets also have smartphone apps and Facebook pages that announce closings/delays.)

 Radio: WEFM (95.9); WCOE (96.7 FM); WIMS (AM1420); WLOI (1540 AM); WAKE (1500 AM)